Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum days under water of 528 days in the last 5 years of Visa, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the maximum days under water of 528 days in the last 5 years of Visa, we see it is relatively higher, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: